codersimonchan/ReviewCenter/JSNote/React/React_Guide.md

 ## Custom Components

-Name starts with uppercase, wraps html elements or other custom components. its name usually starts with an uppercase letter by convention (e.g., `MyComponent`).  **components are JavaScript functions or classes that return JSX** ,When the component is called (rendered), React executes that component function and processes the returned JSX（实际上就是react的virtual DOM）.
+Name starts with uppercase, wraps html elements or other custom components. its name usually starts with an uppercase letter by convention (e.g., `MyComponent`).  **components are JavaScript functions or classes that return JSX**, When the component is called (rendered), React executes that component function and processes the returned JSX（实际上就是react的virtual DOM）.
 React then analyzes the returned JSX to understand the structure of the  UI and creates a virtual representation of the DOM called the "virtual  DOM tree."
 This virtual DOM is a lightweight copy of the actual DOM and contains React elements representing the UI.

 React performs a process called "reconciliation" (对账) where it compares the previous virtual DOM with the newly generated one to identify the differences (diffing).
 React efficiently updates only the parts of the real DOM that have changed, minimizing unnecessary re-rendering and improving performance.

 Eventually, React translates the processed JSX into actual HTML elements and updates the real DOM to reflect those changes, resulting in the  updated user interface being displayed in the browser.